With International Women’s Day just around the corner, I wanted to highlight a selection of the best female guitarists both past and present.

 - Peggy Jones

-You can also check out my guide to the most famous left handed female guitarists and bassists for even more of the best female guitarists to check out!
+You can also check out my guide to the most famous left handed female guitarists for even more of the best female guitarists to check out!

 Or!
 I also have a guide to the best female bass players.

 I have tried my very best to find and include as many famous female guitarists as I could.
 But I have no doubt that I have still missed a handful!

 So, if you feel that I have left out any of the best female guitarists, please shoot me an email and I will be sure to add their names.